 We strongly support aggressive federal legislation to combat climate change and build a new clean energy economy on a foundation of a robust local-state-federal partnership.
 We believe that a cap-and-trade framework should be the cornerstone of a national program to cost-effectively reduce GHG emissions.
-Although we prefer cap-and-trade legislation, the CAA is an effective and proven framework for achieving national environmental and public health goals that USEPA should use to reduce GHG pollution.
+While climate change legislation is critical, the CAA is also an effective and proven framework for achieving national environmental and public health goals that USEPA should use to reduce GHG pollution.
 Specifically, emission performance standards have been shown to be critically important in promoting the application of clean technologies and strategies to new sources and existing sources undergoing major modifications, and ensuring equitable compliance with federal requirements.
 Over the past four decades, the CAA has delivered tremendous public health and environmental benefits, including significant reductions in lead, carbon monoxide, sulfur dioxide, particulate matter and other pollutants.
 We believe that USEPA regulatory oversight of GHG emissions under this statute will deliver similar benefits.

 We therefore strongly support the USEPA's efforts under the federal CAA to protect the health and welfare of the American people from the dangers of climate change resulting from GHG pollution.
 Congress should guarantee that the well-established and proven tools under the CAA remain available to assist in achieving the nation's GHG reduction goals.
-Accordingly, we urge the Senate to reject a "Resolution of Disapproval" or other proposals that would overrule USEPA's greenhouse gas Endangerment Finding or prevent USEPA from using its current authority under the CAA to regulate GHG emissions.
+Accordingly, we urge the House to reject efforts to overrule USEPA's greenhouse gas Endangerment Finding or otherwise prevent USEPA from using its current authority under the CAA to regulate GHG emissions.